-The control center is the hub of any Mission Critical Operation.
-From Industrial plants, utility rooms or dispatch and communication centers.
+The control center is the hub of any mission-critical operation whether in industrial plants, utility rooms, or dispatch and communication centers.
 The control center operator is responsible for critical communication and monitoring complex systems and environments, regardless of the application.
-Situational awareness and reduction of distractions are paramount in the planning and implementation of any control facility.
+Situational awareness and reduction of distractions are paramount in the planning and implementation of innovative control room solutions.

-Due to varying operator conditions, equipment adjacency, audible alarm requirements and individual operator personalities, there is no "one size fits all” solution when it comes to noise mitigation.
-Instead, Evans recommends a layered approach to acoustic control.
+Due to varying operator conditions, equipment adjacency, audible alarm requirements, and individual operator personalities, there is no "one size fits all” solution when it comes to noise ergonomics.
+Instead, Evans recommends a layered approach to control room acoustics.

-When dealing with control room acoustics, there are a multitude of factors that come into play.
+When dealing with control room acoustics, there is a multitude of factors that come into play.
 A common complaint from operators is noise level.
-Working in a noisy environment, contributes to reduced productivity and overall well-being.
-It is important to control acoustics and recognize each factor to determine what design options best suits the control room.
+Working in a noisy environment contributes to reduced productivity and overall well-being.
+It is important to use noise control methods and recognize each factor to determine which control room acoustic design options best suit the space.

 It is important to study what types of noises are currently present in the control room early in the design process.
-Equipment hum, audio components and other technology reliant communications are all noise factors.
+Equipment hum, audio components, and other technology-reliant communications are all factors of noise ergonomics.
 This also includes vibration from adjacent equipment and verbal communication within the control room.
 Here are 2 types of noise that impact operator workflows and control room acoustics:

-Impact noise are sounds that pass through structures.
-When an object contacts another object, not only does the impact create noise, it can also be a direct line for sound travel.
+Impact noises are sounds that pass through structures.
+When an object contacts another object, not only does the impact create noise, but it can also be a direct line for sound travel.
 Types of impact noise include equipment hum, or an operator walking across the floor.
 The floor bears the brunt of impact sounds, and all impact sound together can generate a lot of noise.
 This noise directly impacts operators in the room and on floors below.
-Preventing this transmission of noise creates a more ideal work environment for the entire operation.
-What steps has your management team take to reduce impact noise?
+Noise reduction design creates a more ideal work environment for the entire operation.
+Which noise control methods have your management team taken to reduce distraction?

 There are different noise control methods you can implement according to ISO 11064.
-These main noise control categories include:
+Noise reduction designs must focus on:

 - Reducing reverberation,